15 Tricks to Help Sell Your Home Faster—and for More Money

 Facebook is the great connector of people these days.
 If you have 200 friends and they each have 200 friends, imagine the power of that network in getting the word out about your house!
-Before listing your home, be sure to answer these 7 essential questions to ask before moving.

 Leave some good stuff behind

 We’ve all heard about closing cost credits, but those are almost so common now that buyers expect them—they don’t really distinguish your house from any of the other homes on the market anymore.
 What can distinguish your home is leaving behind some of your personal property, ideally items that are above and beyond what the average homebuyer in your home’s price range would be able to afford.
 That may be stainless steel kitchen appliances or a plasma screen TV, or it might be a golf cart if your home is on a golf course.
-For more about how to sell a house fast, check out these smart ways to sell your home as quickly as possible.

 Time your sale wisely